isabellawoods/Informational-Mod-Features/Reutilities/Docs/Outfit Definition.md

 | 1.1.0 | Added outfit definitions to data packs, ported from *Back Math*. |

 ## Issues
-Issues relating to "Outfit definition" are maintained on [Reutilities's bug tracker](https://github.com/isabellawoods/Reutilities/issues).
+Issues relating to "Outfit definition" are maintained on [*Reutilities*'s bug tracker](https://github.com/isabellawoods/Reutilities/issues).
 Issues should be reported and viewed there.

 ## Navigation
 ### Data pack definitions